MattDahEpic/SuperHardMode/readme.md

 #Super Hard Mode
 **Work in Progress! - Features are being added quite fequently, so check back often.**
-Super Hard Mode is a mod that adds a ton of difficulty tweaks.
+Super Hard Mode is a mod that adds a ton of difficulty tweaks and just generally makes life harder.

 ##Features - World
 * Setting out fire by hand sets the player on fire